Marija Rima Tūbelytė-Kuhlmann

 Marija Rima Tūbelytė-Kuhlmann (November 2, 1923 – May 3, 2014) was a Lithuanian painter, writer, poet and daughter of Jadvyga Tūbelienė and Juozas Tūbelis.

 Biography

 Early life in Lithuania (1923–1940)

-Marija Tūbelytė was born November 2, 1923, in Kaunas, Lithuania to Juozas Tūbelis and Jadvyga Tūbelienė into arguably the most respected, powerful and well-connected family in interwar Lithuania.
+Marija Tūbelytė was born November 2, 1923, in Kaunas, Lithuania to Juozas Tūbelis and Jadvyga Tūbelienė into a family in interwar Lithuania.

 As Tūbelytė had a disability due to a difficult birth, she was home schooled.
 Her mother invited Petras Kalpokas to give Tūbelytė private drawing lessons which left a lasting impression on her.

 When she was ten years old, her parents built a house, designed by architect Feliksas Vizbaras, on the uppermost terrace of the Žaliakalnis hillside.
 The building now houses the Kaunas Art Gymnasium.

 Her father died on September 30, 1939.

 Fleeing Lithuania (1940–1941)

 On June 17, 1940, Tūbelytė and her mother fled Lithuania, just days after the Soviet occupation.
 Departing from Lithuania, the family was in close contact with Marija's aunt, Sofija Smetonienė and uncle President Antanas Smetona.
 They went to stay with the Smetonas at the Hunters' Heights (Gästeheim Jägerhöhe) at the Schwenzait resort in the Masurian Lakes area of Poland.
 They were there for the summer of 1940.

 Tūbelytė and her mother then went to Berlin from where they flew to Madrid (via Frankfurt am Main, Lyon and Barcelona) and then took a train to Lisbon.
 They spent several months in Lisbon waiting for a ship to the United States.
 In December 1940, they departed Lisbon bound for Argentina.
 From Argentina, they sailed to New York City in December 1940.
 On March 13, Tūbelytė attended the reception of Smetona's arrival in the United States at The Pierre Hotel in New York.
 In September 1941, Tūbelytė and her mother lived in Cleveland.